bkaestner/codewars-rules/rules/0230-JavaScript.md

 Unlike Haskell, JavaScript doesn't provide an automatic framework like QuickCheck, although there is an [implementation for node](https://github.com/mcandre/node-quickcheck).
-Until the Codewars plattform provides an built-in way, you can use the following functions to create random tests in JavaScript.
+Until the Codewars platform provides an built-in way, you can use the following functions to create random tests in JavaScript.

 Note that both expect your solution to be pure (don't change the argument,